Allium/WithoutHeadOrFoot/_posts/2016-10-22-Roots-of-Paradigm-4.md

 This is the final instalment of a series which considers the regional development of intellectual traditions, and their possible connexion to *agricultural* traditions.
 The [introduction](http://catosandford.org/WithoutHeadOrFoot/2016/06/11/Roots-of-Paradigm-1.html) considered the relationship between geography, ecology and geopolitics, and summarised the main goal of this series.
 [Part two](http://catosandford.org/WithoutHeadOrFoot/2016/06/12/Roots-of-Paradigm-2.html) traced the influence of underlying analytic and atomist paradigms on Western thought.
 In [part three](http://catosandford.org/WithoutHeadOrFoot/2016/08/13/Roots-of-Paradigm-3.html), I discussed the prevalence of monism and holism in Chinese philosophy.

-In this post, I come at long last to the matter of agriculture, and how staple crops may have played a part in the growth of differing cultural psyches.
+In this post, I come at long last to the matter of agriculture, and how staple crops may have played a part in the evolution of cultural psyche.

 <!-- ----------------------------------------------------------------------------------------- -->